-Normally, a student may enroll in a maximum of 80 credits per school year through a combination of Oak Park High School classes, adult school classes and/or college courses.
+Normally, a student may enroll in a maximum of 80 credits per school year through a combination of Oak Park High School classes and/or college courses.
 With demonstrated need and administrative/counselor approval, a student may petition to enroll in more than 80 credits during the school year.
-Typically, additional credit might be earned through classes in work experience, distance learning or correspondence programs.
+Typically, additional credit might be earned through classes in work experience, college, or online programs.
 See your counselor for details.